isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

   stall us in any way.

-From the previous article we know that MySQL took the older version of the row and moved it to the Undo Log.
+From the previous article we know that MySQL took the older version of the row and moved it to the Undo-Log.
 It has to do that in order to still have the data around should we decide to `ROLLBACK`.
-The new version of the row in the actual tablespace contains a pointer to the older version of the Row in the Undo Log.
+The new version of the row in the actual tablespace contains a pointer to the older version of the Row in the Undo-Log.

-When looking at the row we see this older version, so something made the database read the current values of the rows 1, 2, 4, and so on from the tablespace, but for the row `id=3` sent us to the Undo Log.
+When looking at the row we see this older version, so something made the database read the current values of the rows 1, 2, 4, and so on from the tablespace, but for the row `id=3` sent us to the Undo-Log.

 This is also a good thing, because we do not have to wait.